SNDK Stock Alert: SanDisk Falls Amid Broader Chip Pullback

 SanDisk has also undergone a structural transformation in its business model.

-It has signed five multi-year supply agreements with hyperscaler customers, backed by over $11 billion in financial guarantees, covering more than one-third of projected fiscal 2027 bit output.
+It has signed five multi-year supply agreements with hyperscaler customers, backed by more than $11 billion in financial guarantees, covering more than one-third of projected fiscal 2027 bit output.

 These contracts replace volatile spot-market exposure with predictable contracted sales, offering a cash flow floor unprecedented in the NAND flash industry.